 Currency in Siem Reap

-The Cambodian Riel (code: KHR) is the official currency of Cambodia.
-It was introduced in 1953 and abolished in 1975 until 1979 under a communist movement in Cambodia, the Khmer Rouge.
+The Cambodian riel, abbreviated as KHR, is the official currency of Cambodia.
+It was introduced in 1953 and abolished in 1975 until 1979 under Cambodia’s communist movement, the Khmer Rouge.

 After the Fall of the Khmer Rouge in 1980, the currency returned to circulation.
 Here is the exchange rate as of May 31, 2022: KHR 1, PHP 0.013, or USD 0.00025.